nzakas/understandinges6/manuscript/06-Iterators-And-Generators.md

 "format"
 ```

 Additionally, each collection type has a default iterator that is used by `for-of` whenever an iterator isn't explicitly specified.
-The default iterator for array and set is `values()` while the default iterator for maps is `entries()`.
+The default iterator for arrays and sets is `values()` while the default iterator for maps is `entries()`.
 This makes it a little bit easier to use collection objects in `for-of`:

 ```js
 let colors = [ "red", "green", "blue" ];